ITEC Levels 3, 4 & 5 in Sports Massage Therapy

 Designed for those with no prior massage qualification

-Due to COVID 19 some of the theoretical modules may be taught Online.
+Due to COVID 19, if the Government amends lockdown guidelines, some of the theoretical modules may be taught Online.
 The Practical elements will be taught in class.
-However, this may change as the Government amends lockdown guidelines which may allow for the whole class to be taught in class at City Lit.

 The college will provide all necessary PPE required.

 What will we cover?